the still now (2020)

 By Matthew W.F.
 Senior

-Our enchanted forest became still, amplifying the sounds of the Earth; the birds were singing, the leaves were falling, the sunlight filtered through trees.
+Our forest became still, amplifying the enchanted sounds of the Earth; the birds were singing, the leaves were falling, the sunlight filtered through trees.
 Purity rolled across the escape.
-The sky opened entirely, and plumes of stars shot gracefully across that clear view.
-Stood in that memory, in absolute stillness, I surrendered to nature's source.
-She was always going to sound like pure magic.
+Hesitant, the sky opened entirely, and plumes of stars shot gracefully across the clear view.
+Stood in that memory, in absolute stillness, I surrendered to nature's source - she was always going to sound like pure magic.
 Absorbing those powerful surroundings, trapped in awe, the wind fell silent, then stopped completely.
 When all is stripped away, only purpose remains.

 And I felt content knowing that all I had to do, was wait.